natol2023/Chatty-UI-testing/.idea/API_Md_files/A_Batrak/Get_all_posts.md

 And social networks server base URI: "http://chatty.telran-edu.de:8089" is set And all posts  are found
-And all posts are added to server via Post http method (endpoint "GET /api/posts/{id}", body) And added post id is returned
+And all posts are added to server via Post http method (endpoint "GET /api/posts/{id}", body) And added post id is returned.
 ```

 |status|